mui/material-ui/docs/data/joy/components/checkbox/checkbox.md

 ### Filtering status

-In this example, we're using variants _and_ colors, within the `ListItem` and `Checkbox` component, to communicate state changes
+This example uses variants and colors available to the List Item and Checkbox components to communicate state changes.

 {{"demo": "ExampleFilterStatusCheckbox.js"}}

 ### Filtering members

-Note that in this example, we're using the CSS `flexDirection: 'rowReverse'` property to properly position the label and icon.
+This example uses the CSS `flexDirection: 'rowReverse'` property to position the label and icon.

-Don't forget to use the `label` prop to ensure proper checkbox accessibility.
+Don't forget to use the `label` prop to ensure proper Checkbox accessibility.

 {{"demo": "ExampleFilterMemberCheckbox.js"}}

 ### Choice chips

-You can use checkboxes to create a chip alike design, most often used to filter between different options.
+You can use Checkbox to recreate a kind of [Chip](/material-ui/react-chip/) component, which is commonly implemented in the form of a group of filtering options.

 {{"demo": "ExampleChoiceChipCheckbox.js"}}